 Get our EXCLUSIVE web development case studies in your mailbox!

-“As we grew and designed, built, hosted and maintained a larger number of websites for our clients, more and more of our time was spent on monitoring plugins for updates, keeping things up to date and secure.
+“As we grew and designed, built, hosted, and maintained a larger number of websites for our clients, more and more of our time was spent on monitoring plugins for updates, keeping things up to date and secure.
 It was honestly taking up hours and hours every month, which just wasn’t making sense financially for the company.” - said Weis.

 Weis and his team were also struggling more and more with legacy client sites.
 Many Revamp customers had been around for years, and while the front-end of their sites had been refreshed and updated, the backends had become complicated and difficult for new account managers and junior marketers on the team to navigate when publishing new content.

 This challenge was amplified for those clients, legacy or not, who needed their own access to the CMS and would regularly make updates on their own.
-Training clients and providing support for them - including when they would accidentally turn off a plug in or break a module - was time-consuming and frustrating, for both the account managers at Revamp and the client.
+Training clients and providing support for them - including when they would accidentally turn off a plugin or break a module - was time-consuming and frustrating, for both the account managers at Revamp and the client.

-The template foundation for most of these sites, too, created what Weis felt like was unnecessary limitation to what his designers could offer clients in terms of updates to the look and feel of their sites.
+The template foundation for most of these sites, too, created what Weis felt like was an unnecessary limitation to what his designers could offer clients in terms of updates to the look and feel of their sites.
 Clients would be bored with a template they see replicated everywhere else, but uncomfortable with a complete custom redesign and rebuild.

 Weis struggled with figuring out a way to update existing templates to create a custom, fresh look with writing new code that didn’t slow down the site at all.

-“Wordpress took over the world of CMS platforms and website design for good reasons, but it had become too cumbersome for our clients, who are looking for continuous design updates to improve bounce rates and conversions, and an easy-to-use interface they can pick up quickly,” Weis said.
+“WordPress took over the world of CMS platforms and website design for good reasons, but it had become too cumbersome for our clients, who are looking for continuous design updates to improve bounce rates and conversions, and an easy-to-use interface they can pick up quickly,” Weis said.

 - Unsatisfying page load speed